 Many of them even give us a word count for their WIP (work in progress).
 While it may seem obvious, if they are writing, they are a writer, and I often want to send them a direct message stating that they’ve gone beyond aspiring to a working writer if they’ve written and good for them.

 Aspiring is to long for, wish, try to, and work towards, so why would I use it for all of us writers?

 Because, with each post, we are trying to attract an audience, longing for the post to get attention, working towards an impressive volume of work, and wanting to overcome our fears with our choice of profession or passion.

 Have You Submitted Anywhere?

-- The perceptions that the readers on a particular site may not understand the writing style, tone, or voice.
+- The readers on a particular site may not understand the writing style, tone, or voice.

 - Fear that the grammar, syntax, or wording won’t make it past the editor.